equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

     ```

 1. Create EKS-A Cluster config:
+   > **Note**
+   > The remaining steps assume you have logged into `eksa-admin` with the SSH command shown below.
+These steps also assume you have defined the variables set below.

    ```sh
    # SSH into eksa-admin.
 The special args and environment setting are just tricks to plumb $POOL_ADMIN into the eksa-admin environment.